javisar/ONI-Modloader-Mods/CommunityModhub/readme.md

     - **https://github.com/Sijko/ONI-Mods/**.

-For **modwishes to the Community** use https://github.com/javisar/ONI-Modloader-Mods/issues we will label it accordingly.
+For **modwishes to the Community** post them at https://github.com/javisar/ONI-Modloader-Mods/issues we will label it accordingly.

+Any Mod will need to have the Modloader installed: https://github.com/javisar/ONI-Modloader